d3sm0nd/BasicPythonPrograms/README.md

-Here's a sample README file for your **Number Guessing Game** project:

----

 # 🎮 Number Guessing Game

 Welcome to the **Number Guessing Game**, a simple yet fun game where you try to guess the number chosen by the computer within a specified range and limited attempts.
 Test your guessing skills and see if you can beat the game!